@FLA_MEDIC on Twitter

-Kudos first to the career members of the HHS, CDC, and FDA who during the spring of 2009 were faced with an emerging pandemic during a time of political transition.
-The kind of work they do in the face of an outbreak was nicely dramatized last year in the movie Contagion (see The `Contagion’ Conversation Continues).
+The career members of the HHS, CDC, and FDA who during the spring of 2009 were faced with an emerging pandemic during a time of political transition.
+The kind of work they do in the face of an outbreak was nicely dramatized a couple of years ago in the movie Contagion (see The `Contagion’ Conversation Continues).

 Dr. Robert G. Webster at St. Jude’s Research Hospital, Greg Poland of the Mayo Clinic, John Oxford, Professor of Virology at St Bartholomew’s and the Royal London Hospital, Dr. Allison E. Aiello at the University of Michigan, Professor Peter Doherty, and Richard Webby of St. Judes, Ab Osterhaus and Ron Fouchier of Erasmus Medical Center in Rotterdam, and Chairul A. Nidom, at the Tropical Disease Centre at Airlangga University.

 And there are universities and medical centers around the world; places like the University of Minnesota, St. Jude Research Hospital, UPMC Center For Biosecurity,The University of South Florida, Australian National University, and Baylor College of Medicine in Houston, which are major sponsors of influenza and emerging infectious disease research - along with others too numerous to mention.